Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

 We are to follow the Holy Spirit in the work of putting to death the lawless deeds that proceed from our sinful nature.
 Our sinful nature is nothing more nor less than a collection of sinful urges or spirits.
 They dwell in our flesh.
 They can be confessed and driven from us if we will cooperate with the Holy Spirit.

-When we break Gods eternal moral law we are guilty whether we are aware of our sin or not.
+When we break God’s eternal moral law, we are guilty whether or not we are aware of our sin.